Combat swimmer silhouetted underwater on a subsurface approach, illustrating the aerobic demands of maritime operations.

 Maritime operations require sustained aerobic output across multiple distinct phases that each impose different physiological demands.
 The insertion phase, whether surface swim, subsurface approach, or small boat transit, requires sustained aerobic output at controlled intensity.
 The intensity must be controlled because arriving at the objective in an anaerobic state degrades the high-intensity performance that the action phase demands.

-The action phase, boarding, clearing, controlling, requires brief explosive outputs similar to land-based tactical work.
+The action phase (boarding, clearing, controlling) requires brief explosive outputs similar to land-based tactical work.
 The transition between these phases, however, is physiologically unique: the operator must shift from sustained aquatic aerobic effort to explosive land-based tactical action while simultaneously managing the thermoregulatory stress of cold water immersion.

 Cold water accelerates metabolic rate, increases the energy cost of maintaining body temperature, and, in prolonged exposure, progressively impairs fine motor control and muscular force production.
 The aerobic system is working harder in cold water at any given effort level than on land.
 Building aerobic capacity sufficient for cold-water sustained effort requires training that accounts for this elevated metabolic cost.
-The specific performance and safety implications of cold and water stress in maritime training are covered in depth in cold and water stress in maritime training for operators who want the full physiological picture.

 Swimming as Aerobic Training: What Transfers and What Doesn't